-Mr. HORSMAN, in moving the second reading of this bill, explained its object, which was to amend the acts relating to lunatic asylums in Ireland, to vest all the higher appointments therein in the Lord-Lieutenant, and the minor appointments in the governors.
-After a brief debate, the bill was read a second time.
+Mr. HORSMAN, in moving the second reading of this bill, explained its object, which was to amond the acts relating to lunatic asylums in Ireland, to vest all the the minor appointments in the governors.
+After a brief

-The GRAND JURIES BILL was read a third time, and passed.
+The GRAND JURIES BILL was read a third time, and